 Written by Pandia Health’s Editorial Team.

-TLDR: you may start noticing results form using tretinoin after 2-3 weeks but it usually takes 6 or more weeks to experience the full effects.
+You may start noticing results form using tretinoin after 2-3 weeks but it usually takes 6 or more weeks to experience the full effects.

 Tired of seeing acne when you look in the mirror?
 Acne can affect your self-esteem and, over time, may cause permanent physical scarring.
 Tretinoin is one the most effective acne treatments.
 Tretinoin contains retinol, a type of retinoid, and is also known by its brand name Retin-A. It works by opening up your pores, making your skin cells less sticky.
 Here’s everything you need to know about tretinoin.